Introductions | Complete Catalog | Growing Tips and CultureInspiration | Organization | Awards

 The USDA Natural Resources Conservation Service maintains a plant database.
 From this page, search by full name of species, for example, "Iris fulva" for information.
 The site offers maps of distribution by state and in some instances by county within state.
 Some of the information is incomplete or inconsistent with other sources, but interesting.

-The USDA Forest Service as created a very nice site with pages on the wildflowers, including native iris species that grow on Forest Service land.
+The USDA Forest Service has created a very nice site with pages on the wildflowers, including native iris species that grow on Forest Service land.
 This is an excellent site for native plant and wildflower information, including extensive links to other sites.
 The site's distribution maps of the Louisiana species are taken from the USDA Plants database and show I. giganticaerulea restricted to Louisiana and I. hexagona ocurring all across the coastal south and up into Missouri.
 This is in contrast to the more widely accepted view in Louisiana iris circles that I. hexagona is restricted to the East Coast and I. giganticaerulea extends into Texas and Mississippi.
 Compare the USDA maps to those on the Rodney Barton website listed above.

 There are several good histories of Louisiana irises that weave together information about the species, the story of their "discovery" and the development of the modern hybrids.
 For an online source, see Tom Dillard's Louisiana iris history from the Society for Louisiana Irises Newsletter, now renamed as the quarterly journal Fleur de Lis.
 See also the Society's definitive book on Louisiana irises for a chapter on their history by Richard Goula.
 In the second edition, Goula's history chapter from the first edition was repeated with slight modification but without attribution.
 Also on the Society for Louisiana Irises web site, click here for species pictures and other information.

-Richard Sloan has created a series of beautiful pages on Louisiana irises and his species page has both beautiful pictures and good information.
+Richard Sloan has created a series of beautiful pages on Louisiana irises and his Louisiana iris species page has both beautiful pictures and good information.
 Be sure to follow the links at the bottom to see Dick's other Louisiana iris pages.

 Each individual species page on the Zydeco web site has additional links to information on the particular species.